A Performance Analyzer for a Public Cloud's ML-Augmented VM Allocator: How We Model LGBMs in MetaOpt

 We observe that for the purpose of computing the predicted class label we can skip the softmax computation:

 This observation allows us to avoid non-linear constraints within our model.
 All we need now is to find the class with the maximum score, $i = \text{argmax}_{i} P'$.
-This means we need to have an indicator variable (one that can only take the values $0$ or $1$) which shows which index $i$ corresponds to the $P'_i$ which is the highest among all $P'$.
+This means that we need to have an indicator variable (one that can only take the values $0$ or $1$) which shows which index $i$ corresponds to the $P'_i$ which is the highest among all $P'$.
 We use the binary variable $x_i$ and enforce constraints that only allows $x_i = 1$ iff $P'_i \ge P'_j$ for all values of $j$.
 These constraints are:

-Here $M$ is the traditional ``Big-M'' (a large number).
+Here $M$ is the traditional ``Big-M'' method (a large number).
 The second sum in~\autoref{eq:maxLikelihood} ensures we only return one class as the output of the LGBM (the optimization is free to break ties in any way it chooses).

 We next need to find $P'_i$.
-We know $P'_i = \sum_{j=1}^{n_i} S_j ~\forall i$, where $n_i$ is the number of decision trees for class $i$, and $S_j$ is the score of tree $j$.
-To compute this sum, we first need to find $S_j$~---~we need to find which leaves in each tree are ``activated'' and return the value the tree return at those leaves.
+We know $P'_i = \sum_{j=1}^{n_i} S^i_j ~\forall i$, where $n_i$ is the number of decision trees for class $i$, and $S^i_j$ is the score of tree $j$ of class $i$.
+To compute this sum, we first need to find $S^i_j$~---~we need to find which leaves in each tree are ``activated'' and return the value that the tree returns at those leaves.

-Luckily the structure of the tree allows us to do this efficiently: the $j^{th}$ tree applies a threshold $T_{kj}$ at each node $k$ to a feature $f_{\text{feature}(k)}$ (the function $\text{feature}(k)$ finds which feature the node $k$ acts on) and takes the left branch if the feature is less than the threshold and the right one otherwise (\autoref{fig:decision-tree-in-metaopt}).
+Luckily the structure of the tree allows us to do this efficiently: For each class $i$, the $j^{\text{th}}$ tree applies a threshold $T_{kj}$ at each node $k$ to a feature $f_{\text{feature}(k)}$ (the function $\text{feature}(k)$ finds which feature the node $k$ acts on) and takes the left branch if the feature is less than the threshold and the right one otherwise (\autoref{fig:decision-tree-in-metaopt}).
 At each node we restrict the set of leaves that are allowed to be active based on the value of the feature at that node.
 The set of all such constraints allows us to find $S_j$.

-Formally, we use the variable $a_{ij}$ as an indicator of whether the $i^{th}$ leaf in tree $j$ is active.
+Formally, we use the variable $a_{lj}$ as an indicator of whether the $l^{\text{th}}$ leaf in tree $j$ is active.
 We have:

 where $\mathcal{L}_{kj}$ and $\mathcal{R}_{kj}$ are all the leaf nodes to the left and to the right of the $k^{th}$ node in the $j^{th}$ tree.
 The two values $\epsilon$ and $\mu$ are small numbers.
 These constraints ensure that only one leaf is activated per tree.
-We then simply assign the value of the activated leaf to $S_j$.
+We then simply assign the value of the activated leaf to $S^i_j$.